-- To provide a challenging and supportive learning environment that encourages high quality students to reach their full potential, personally and academically. - To provide the foundation for a professional career in the computing-based industries including telecommunications, process control, business-, mission-and safety-critical fields. - To enhance the skills of a professional who is already working in one of these industries. - To provide a foundation for research into the theory and practice of programming and the design of computer-based systems. - To present knowledge, experience, reasoning methods and design and implementation techniques which are robust and forward-looking.
+- To provide a challenging and supportive learning environment that encourages high quality students to reach their full potential, personally and academically. - To provide the foundation for a professional career in the computing-based industries including telecommunications, process control, business-, mission-and safety-critical fields. - To enhance the skills of a professional who is already working in one of these industries. - To provide a foundation for research into the theory and computing. - To present knowledge, experience, reasoning methods and design and implementation techniques which are robust and forward-looking.